Health protocols go unheeded: Corona cases rise to over 38,741

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The number of confirmed COVID-19 cases across the country rose to 38,290 on Friday, as the federal and provincial governments’ repeated appeals and counseling to the people to strictly follow the health protocols have fallen on deaf ears.
+ISLAMABAD: The number of confirmed Covid-19 cases across the country rose to 38,741 on Friday, as the federal and provincial governments’ repeated appeals and counseling to the people to strictly follow the health protocols have fallen on deaf ears.
+As many as 31 people died on Friday with total toll reaching 834.

 As many as six patients lost their lives in Lahore, two in Gujranwala and one each in Gujrat, Multan and Rawalpindi.